-Continuing our API Interview series, this month we speak to Ben Ashing, one of Cyclr’s Connector Development Team, about his experiences with an array of API authentication types.
+We are continuing our API Interview series, with our second sit down chat with Ben Ashing one of Cyclr’s Connector Developers.
+We are talking about his experiences with an array of API authentication types.

 How many types of API Authentication have you worked with?

-I’ve worked with a fair few of the available authentication types.
-Anything from OAuth 1, OAuth 2, HTTP Basic, API key, to more obscure solutions such as kerberos, AWS Security Token Service and custom implementations.
+I’ve worked with a fair amount of available authentication types, from OAuth1, OAuth2, HTTP Basic, API Key, to more obscure solutions such as Kerberos, AWS Security Token Service and custom implementations.

-We regularly work with HTTP Basic, a simple auth scheme that sends the users username and password credentials in an authorisation header as a Base64 encoded string, and OAuth 2.0, an open framework for authenticating an API where the user swaps their credentials for a token which will then be to authenticate the API calls.
+We regularly work with HTTP Basic, a simple auth scheme that sends the users username and password credentials in an authorisation header as a Base64 encoded string.
+We also use OAuth 2.0, an open framework for authenticating an API where the user swaps their credentials for a token which will then be to authenticate the API calls.